Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 **Making the Mines**{.inl} For 1 hour, which can coincides with a **:rest-short: Short Rest**, you can convert a number of Grenades up to your Proficiency Bonus into a proximity mine using the aforementioned tools.

-**Planting the Mines**{.inl} As a **:rsc-a: Utilise**{ .rsc } action, you can plant them in the ground in your space.
+**Planting the Mines**{.inl} As a **:rsc-a: Utilise**{.rsc} action, you can plant them in the ground in your space.
 On the next turn, whenever a creature (includes you) enters a space within 15 feet of the proximity mine for the first time on a turn or ends its turn there, it explodes at that point, creating a particular effect depending on the grenade's effect.

 It's obvious to observers that you're doing something when you take this Action.